jsarriaa/TRITEX_Barley_assembly_protocol/README.md

 ./09_map_guide_map.sh
 ```

-From now on work will be mainly performed at R. You must start creating the assembly object as and R database (remember to set variables before running):
+From now on, work will be mainly performed at R. You must start creating the assembly object as an R database (remember to set variables before running):
 ```
 Rscript 10_create_assembly_object.R
 ```